-- WRIT 101 Writing Colloquium: Academic Writing; WRIT 102 Research Writing; or by passing HRNS 190 and 191.
-If WRIT 101 is satisfied by AP Credit, credit in WRIT 104 is required. - ii.
-Speech Communication Proficiency: by passing HNRS 191 or proficiency by examination. - iii.
-Quantitative Skills: MATH 105, 108 or 110 Proficiency: by earning CLEP credit in College Algebra; by demonstrating proficiency in MATH 105, 108 or 110 on the Math Proficiency Test; by passing MATH 111, 115, 170, or any 200- or 300-level math course. - b.
+- WRIT 101 Writing Colloquium: Academic Writing; WRIT 102 Research Writing; or by passing HRNS 190 and 191. - SPCH 110, Speech Communication: Proficiency by passing HNRS 191 or proficiency by examination. - Proficiency: by passing HNRS 191 or proficiency by examination. iii.
+Quantitative Skills: MATH 105, 108 or 110 - Proficiency: by earning CLEP credit in College Algebra; by demonstrating proficiency in - MATH 105, 108 or 110 on the Math Proficiency Test; by passing MATH 111, 115, 170, or any 200- or 300-level math course. - b.
 Interdisciplinary Seminars: 6 semester credit hours:

 The interdisciplinary seminars sequence consists of two courses, both of which are required of all undergraduates.
 Students seeking a second bachelor's degree are only required to take one IDS 200-level seminar.

 Students must complete one from each of the following:

-IDS 201 WI Catholic and Benedictine Intellectual Traditions: or

-- IDS 202 WI, Catholic and Benedictine Intellectual Traditions: S designation; or - IDS 203 WI, Catholic and Benedictine Intellectual Traditions: G designation; or - IDS 204 WI, Catholic and Benedictine Intellectual Traditions: S and G designation.
+IDS 201 WI Catholic and Benedictine Intellectual Traditions; or IDS 202 WI, Catholic and Benedictine Intellectual Traditions: S designation; or IDS 203 WI, Catholic and Benedictine Intellectual Traditions: G designation; or IDS 204 WI, Catholic and Benedictine Intellectual Traditions: S and G designation.
+AND IDS 301 Human Dignity/Common Good or IDS 302, Human Dignity/Common Good: S designation; or IDS 303, Human Dignity/Common Good: G designation; or IDS 304, Human Dignity/Common Good: S and G designation.

-AND

-IDS 301 Human Dignity/Common Good or

-- IDS 302, Human Dignity/Common Good: S designation; or - IDS 303, Human Dignity/Common Good: G designation; or - IDS 304, Human Dignity/Common Good: S and G designation.

 The interdisciplinary seminars provide an integrated, coherent experience to prepare students for a life of flexible learning and responsible inquiry.
 These courses require students to bridge disciplines, widen perspectives, discover connections and integrate knowledge.
 As part of the Inquiry General Education Curriculum, the interdisciplinary seminars address important general questions and unstructured problems that engage the themes of the Catholic and Benedictine Intellectual Traditions and of Human Dignity or the Common Good; sections designated S and/or G place these questions in the context of sustainability and/or global society.
-The interdisciplinary seminars provide students with an integrative liberal arts learning experience, advance the University's essential learning goals and engage students in a better understanding of the Benedictine and Catholic hallmarks that inform our mission and identity.
+The seminars provide students with an integrative liberal arts learning experience, advance the University's essential learning goals and engage students in a better understanding of the Benedictine and Catholic hallmarks that inform our mission and identity. c.
+Theology requirement for incoming freshmen:

-- c.
-Theology requirement for incoming freshmen: All incoming freshmen must complete the following: THEO 101(3) Theology of Love, THEO 102(3) Theology of Justice and THEO 103(3) Theology of Freedom. - d.
-Modes of Inquiry electives (as designated in this catalog):
+All incoming freshmen must complete the following: THEO 101(3) Theology of Love, THEO d.
+Distribution electives (as designated in this catalog):

+102(3) Theology of Justice and THEO 103(3) Theology of Freedom.